ziylanmedya/ZMCameraKit-Android/README.md

 # ZMCameraKit-Android

-ZMCameraKit is an Android library that simplifies the integration of camera functionalities in your applications.
-This library is designed to work seamlessly with the CameraActivity for capturing images and videos.
+ZMCameraKit is an Android library that simplifies the integration of camera functionalities into your applications.
+This library is designed to work seamlessly with CameraActivity for capturing images and videos.

 ## Table of Contents
 - [Installation](#installation)